U.S. Open 2021: Frequently Asked Questions

 The U.S. Open is open to any professional or amateur with an up-to-date men’s USGA Handicap Index not exceeding 1.4.

-Qualifying consists of two stages, local and sectional.
+The USGA allows those eligible players attempt to qualify for the national championship.
+Qualifying consists of two stages, local and sectional, now known as “Final.”
 Local qualifying is played over 18 holes at more than 100 courses around the United States.
-A total of 525 spots are available to move on to the sectional qualifying round, known as “Golf’s Longest Day.”
-Sectional Qualifying is played over 36 holes in one day at several sites in the United States, as well as one each in Japan and Europe.
+A total of roughly 525 spots are available to move on to the final qualifying round, known as “Golf’s Longest Day.”
+Final Qualifying is played over 36 holes with several sites in the United States, as well as one each in Japan and Europe.
 Those who qualify after this stage earn a spot in the U.S. Open’s field of 156 players.

 Is there an age limit to qualify?